Saturday, September 23, 2023

 I first came across Dennison Ramalho’s The Nightshifter in late 2019, when I was compiling that year’s Top 10 horror movies list.
 The premise blew me away, and I was floored by how strongly the film started.

 Stenio (Daniel De Oliveira) works the night shift in a Brazilian morgue.
-But more than just assist on autopsies and clean up the ensuing mess, Stenio can also communicate with the cadavers!
+But more than just assist on autopsies and clean up the ensuing mess, Stenio can communicate with the cadavers!

 Stenio helps him.
 He seems like a good guy.

 Using information he obtained days earlier from the corpse of a gang member, Stenio convinces the dead gangster’s brother, and the leader of said gang, that Jaime was responsible for his late bro’s demise.
+He wasn't, of course, but Stenio is pissed, and wants to get back at Jamie for screwing Odete.

 When I first watched The Nightshifter, I felt that the film’s second half, when Stenio is dealing with the vengeful spectre, wasn’t as interesting as what came before.
 Whereas the beginning was creative and engaging as hell, the movie falls into more traditional territory as it goes along.
 By the time that initial viewing in late 2019 was over, I decided The Nightshifter deserved a place on my list, but down around the #7 or #8 slot.